gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 ink and paper, and *la,* some fresh air would do my apprentice some good."

 "I'm sure it would," Laeuc agreed.
-"We're wanting an early start---on the road at dawn?"
+"We're wanting an early start—on the road at dawn?"

 "Of course," Razi agreed.
 He rolled his head to work the kinks out of